+Most students will meet graduation requirement within the traditional four year program.
 To meet graduation requirements, students take a set of classes at each grade level.
 When a class needed for graduation is postponed or failed, it must be rescheduled and may delay further course work in that subject or other areas.
 This may necessitate more than the traditional four years to complete graduation requirements.

 The following "course of study" is an example of the typical student four-year schedule.
 It is not meant to be an exhaustive listing of all of the possible variations of student schedules.
 Required AIS and/or resource room are non-credit bearing courses and may take the place of an elective.
-Classes at the Wayne Technical &Career Center at BOCES are available for students in grades 11and 12.
+Classes at the Wayne Technical &Career Center at BOCES are available for students in grades 11 and 12.
 Classes marked with a "" indicate that they satisfy a class requirement for graduation.

-9th grade Credits 11th grade Credits
+9 th grade Credits 11 th grade Credits

 Eng.
-9 1 Eng 11 1
+9 1 Eng.
+11 1

 Living Environment.
 1 Science 1

 Math 1 Math 1

 Global 1 1 US History 1

-Spanish 1 1 PE .5
+Spanish 1 PE .5

-PE .5 Spanish 3 1
+PE .5 Spanish 1

-Art/Music 1 Elective (art, music, tech •
+Art/Music 1 Elective (art, music, tec h,

 business, social studies) 2

 6.5 credits 7.5 credits

-10th grade Credits
+10th arada Credits

-Eng.
-10 1 12th grade Credits
+10th grade Eng.
+10 1 12 th grade Credits

-Earth Science 1 Eng 12 1
+Earth Science 1 Eng.
+12 1

 Math 1 Gov/Eco 1

 Global 2 1 PE .5

+Health .5

-Health .5 Elective (art, music, tech
+Elective (art, music, tech 11

 Career Ed .5 business, math, science

 PE .5 Spanish, English, Social

-Spanish 2 1 studies) 5
+Spanish 1 studies) 5

 Elective (art, music, tech,

 Business) 1 7.5 credits

 7.5 credits